VINYL INSTALL KNOWLEDGE BASE

 The digital mockup may not fit perfectly depending on what car you're installing the kit on, so use your best judgement as you go to move pieces around in a way that flows well.
 And have fun with it!

 Start with the biggest pieces first and work your way to the smallest.
 The biggest pieces of the kit are the hardest to install, but their placements determine the rest of the kit layout.
-For example: If you can make one giant star decal look somewhat good, it can only look better as you add the smaller stars around it.
+For example: If you can make one giant star decal look somewhat good, it will only look better as you add the smaller stars around it.

 Use one side as a mockup for the other.
 After finishing one side of the car/bike, you can take a picture of it and then horizontally flip the picture in your photo app.
 This will give you a perfect reference of how to install the kit on the other side.